notificationapi-com/docs/docs/guides/push.md

 # Push Notifications

-NotificationAPI supports Apple Push Notifications Service (APNS) and Firebase Cloud Messaging (FCM) Push Providers.
+NotificationAPI supports Apple Push Notifications Service (APNs) and Firebase Cloud Messaging (FCM) Push Providers.
 Each provider has different requirements that need to be met to deliver a message to a recipient.

-## Apple Push Notifications Service (APNS)
+## Apple Push Notifications Service (APNs)

 ### Setup